reppy4620/vocoders/README.md

 Default config is located in `vocoders/vocoders/bin/conf/path/dummy.yaml`, so if you run with original dataset, please change the path config file.
 Current system supports single-speaker or universal vocoder, and it is assumed that the audio files to be used are placed in the `wav_dir`.
-Additionally, the audio files are expected to be 1 channel, 16-bit, 24kHz.
+Additionally, the audio files are expected to be 1 channel, 16-bit, 24kHz in default settings.

 Then run the preprocess script